PonderLM: Pretraining Language Models to Ponder in Continuous Space¶

 Ablation Study¶

-| Ablation / Analysis | Finding |
+| Ablation/Analysis | Finding |

 |---|---|

-| Top-K approximation | \(K=100\) is sufficient; further increasing \(K\) yields no significant gain while substantially reducing computational complexity. |
+| Top-K Approximation | \(K=100\) is sufficient; further increases yield no significant gain while significantly reducing complexity. |

-| Architecture generality | Effective across GPT-2, Pythia, and LLaMA architectures. |
+| Architectural Universality | Validated as effective across GPT-2, Pythia, and LLaMA architectures. |

-| Inference-time step adjustment | Increasing pondering steps at inference (e.g., training with \(s=3\), inferring with \(s=5\)) provides additional gains, though further validation is needed. |
+| Inference-time Step Adjustment | Pondering steps can be increased during inference (e.g., training with \(s=3\), inference with \(s=5\)) for extra gains, though verification is needed. |

-| FLOPs-controlled comparison | Under identical FLOPs, PonderPythia-70M consistently outperforms vanilla Pythia-70M. |
+| FLOPs-controlled Comparison | Under the same FLOPs budget, PonderPythia-70M consistently outperforms vanilla Pythia-70M. |

-- Parameter efficiency: PonderPythia with 2.55B parameters matches the validation loss of Pythia with 6.9B parameters (63% parameter reduction).
+- Parameter Efficiency: PonderPythia with 2.55B parameters matches the validation loss of Pythia with 6.9B parameters (63% parameter reduction).

-Downstream Task Breakdown¶
+Downstream Task Details¶

-| Model | LAMBADA↑ | ARC-E↑ | WinoGrande↑ | PIQA↑ | SciQ↑ | Avg.↑ |
+| Model | LAMBADA↑ | ARC-E↑ | WinoGrande↑ | PIQA↑ | SciQ↑ | Average↑ |

 |---|---|---|---|---|---|---|